ebai101/better-create-effect/README.md

 <img src="https://github.com/ebai101/better-create-effect/raw/master/resources/systemprefs.png" alt="systemprefs" style="zoom:50%;" />

-Once that's done, run these commands:
+Once that's done, run these commands (with Reason open):

 ```shell
 cd /path/to/better-create-effect
 osascript getPluginDb.scpt > plugin_db.json
 ```

-This will create the file `plugin_db.json` which contains metadata on every device available to Reason (including the built in devices).
+This will create the file `plugin_db.json` which contains metadata on every device available to Reason (including the built in devices). **Note:** I built this on Reason 11.
+If the script fails here,

 Now you can import the macro into Keyboard Maestro.
 At the top of the macro, you'll need to set the variable `BCEFolderLocation` to the absolute path of your better-create-effect folder: